1

 Good morning and welcome back - I hope you all had a wonderful Thanksgiving and are still working off that Turkey Coma ... here at the K.A.C. we never stop ... work, work, work, that's us!
 Today is OUR day - the tackiest day of the year, aka 'Black Friday', the bargain shopper's paradise!
 So remember a couple of ground rules when you're out battling the hordes today: always keep your wallet and/or purse close to you, always fight to the death for that one last "must-have" item in the store and always stay hydrated!
 Bring plenty of water to sip on while waiting in line for the stores to open ... preferably in a disposable container that make it easy to sip from ... and ... oh, boy ... brings a whole new meaning to "To Infinity ... and Beyond!", doesn't it?!

-Aside from the good folks at W.A.TC.H., there's our SECOND list, with all the TRULY SKANKY toys you should be aware of!
+As promised, it's our annual round-up of the worst toys of 2011 and we have some TRULY SKANKY toys you should be aware of!
 Let's start with the Doggie Doo Game and a description that has to be read to be believed!

 How to play: